Garmin is undeniably at the head of the bunch when it comes to cycling GPS computers. We help you choose the best Garmin Edge for you

 Edge Explore 1000

-In short: The Edge for the serious adventurer
+In short: The Edge Explore 1000 for the serious adventurer

 Display size: 3.9 x 6.5 cm

-The Edge Explore 1000 is the newest device to join the Edge range.
-As you might expect from its name, in several ways the Explore 1000 is similar to the Edge 1000- it is said to weigh the same, has the same size display screen, and also has a claimed battery life of up to 15 hours.
+The Edge Explore 1000 is a recent addition to the Edge range.
+As you might expect from its name, in several ways the Explore 1000 is similar to the Edge 1000 – it weighs the same, has the same size display screen, and also has a claimed battery life of up to 15 hours.

 The main attributes that set the Edge Explore 1000 out from the crowd are its pre-loaded cycling specific maps and route options along with its safety functions.